I'm big on Pre-Production.

-- For Design Concept Photography I will spend two to four hours getting to know the project, understanding your design concept, discussing shots and angles, and collaborating on styling.
+• For Hourly Photography, I'll will spend two to four hours getting to know your project, so I can understand your design concept.
+Together, we'll brainstorm and share sharing ideas for shots and angles, and we'll collaborate on styling as well.

-- For Editorialist Photography I will invest 30 minutes to an hour discussing your design challenge, your ideas, consulting on styling and planning the shoot.
+• For Flat Fee or Interior Photography Packages, I'll spend 30 minutes to an hour with you while discussing your design challenge and ideas, all the while consulting on styling and planning the shoot.

-Below is an example of a preproduction report I did recently.
-We toured the project and did a thorough job of styling consultation and logisitcal planning.
+Here's an example of a pre-production report I did for an hourly photography project.
+The designer and I toured the project and did a thorough job of styling consultation and logistical planning.

 The project was published in California Home and Design Online.